 - Dissertation Defense

-As the sixth largest university in the United States, UCF’s world-renowned faculty, international curricula and research opportunities provide the perfect setting for an exceptional academic experience.
+As one of the largest universities in the United States, UCF’s world-renowned faculty, international curricula, and research opportunities provide the perfect setting for an exceptional academic experience.
 Our Biomedical Sciences Ph.D. program’s burgeoning biomedical research promises to generate intellectual property that will spark a biomedical industry in the Central Florida region.
-Burnett school scientists focus their research on cancer, cardiovascular, neurodegenerative and infectious diseases.
+Burnett school scientists focus their research on cancer, cardiovascular, neurodegenerative, and infectious diseases.
 Funded research projects include:

 - Neurodegenerative diseases